embedly/embedly-docs/features/image/endpoints/1/image/crop.rst

     not currently supported.

 ``url`` (required)
     The URL of the image to proxy.
-The URL must be urlencoded to insure that Embedly retrieves the correct link.
+The URL must be url-encoded to ensure that Embedly retrieves the correct link.
 For example, this Embedly URL::